tgtakaoka/asmx/README.txt

   file name.
 It's really better to just put -l and -o first in the options.

   The value in -d must be a number.
-No expressions.
+No expressions are allowed.

-  The -p and -o options are incompatible.
+  The -c and -o options are incompatible.
 Only the last one on the command line will be used.
 Normal screen output (pass number, total errors, error messages, etc.) always goes to stderr.